QuickFastly/NR-wiki/docs/Nova-Regna/Characters/HT/Shun Inazuma.md

 ## History

-He was born in [[Taihua]], [[Yuezou]], Shaohou to a Shisuya mother and Yao father, the names of both unknown, but history suggests that his mother was the third daughter of the first Inazuma.
+He was born in [Taihua](Taihua), [Yuezou](Yuezou), Shaohou to a Shisuya mother and Yao father, the names of both unknown, but history suggests that his mother was the third daughter of the first Inazuma.
 According to Shun, his mother raised him as a daughter to protect him from the rulers of the time, and it was her that taught him swordsmanship in secret and crafted the Shaohan sword he still holds today.
 He was sent away on his long solitary journey eastward through Shinzen by his mother after the rulers discovered that she was hiding Shun's true nature from them.

 -----
 > [!cite] Author info